Is your teen quietly capable but overlooked by louder peers in the classroom?

 Because here’s the truth: introverted teens don’t need fixing.
 They don’t need more pressure, more interventions, or more stress.
 They need someone to put them in the driving seat of their own future - to help them set a goal that matters to them, and then build a study plan that gets them there without burnout.

-Reframe quietness as a strength so your teen sees introversion as power, not a problem.
+Reframe quietness as a strength so your teen sees deep thinking as a power, not a problem.

 Help your teen recognise what they are good at (even if they can't see it yet) and build confidence from the inside out.